imanmalih/Mars-Html/README.md

 ## Mars Webscraping

-## The goal of the project was to:
+## The Goal Of The Project Was To:
     1. Scrape titles and preview text from Mars news articles.
     2. Scrape and analyze Mars weather data, which exists in a table.